wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ```

 <!-- begin box warning -->
-Sending status of `PowerAuthSDK` instance which is currently without activation also effectively remove all associated tokens from Apple Watch.
+Sending status of `PowerAuthSDK` instance that is currently without activation also effectively removes all associated tokens from Apple Watch.
 <!-- end -->

 ### Sending Token to Watch